kovidgoyal/calibre/manual/edit.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Often when editing EPUB files that you get from somewhere, you will find that the files inside the EPUB are arranged haphazardly, in different subfolders.
+Often when editing EPUB files that you get from somewhere, you will find that the files inside the EPUB are arranged haphazardly, in different sub-folders.
 This tool allows you to automatically move all files into sub-folders based on their types.
 Access it via :guilabel:`Tools->Arrange into folders`.
-Note that this tool only changes how the files are arranged inside the EPUB, it does not change how they are displayed in the Files Borwser.
+Note that this tool only changes how the files are arranged inside the EPUB, it does not change how they are displayed in the Files Browser.